People at risk of poverty or social exclusion

 - being able to afford heating to keep the house warm.

-Among material deprivation items, ‘facing unexpected expenses’ showed one of the greatest variations in 2015 at EU-28 level compared with 2014.
-This item measures the ability of a household to cover — from their own resources — an unexpected expense amounting to a fraction (1/12) of the poverty threshold.
-The amount varies between countries from about EUR 116 in Romania to about EUR 1 764 in Luxembourg (see Table 3 ).
+One of the material deprivation items is facing unexpected expenses.
+This item measures the ability of a household to cover — from their own resources — an unexpected expense amounting to one twelfth of the poverty threshold.
+The amount varies between Member States and in 2016 was in the range from EUR 122 in Romania to EUR 1 691 in Luxembourg.

 The data used in this section are primarily derived from data from EU statistics on income and living conditions (EU-SILC).
 The reference population is all private households and their current members residing in the territory of an EU Member State at the time of data collection; persons living in collective households and in institutions are generally excluded from the target population.
 The EU-28 aggregate is a population-weighted average of individual national figures.